 Using the static default version:

-To create a new cluster using the static default cluster version, run the following command:
+To create a new cluster using the static default cluster version, you don't

 The following command creates a multi-zonal cluster named